 Planting your bulb

-Until the bulb sprouts, try to keep it between 65 and 80 degrees F (18-27°C) both day and night.
+Until the bulb sprouts, i recommend keeping it between 65 and 82 degrees F (18-28°C) both day and night.
 Ensure that the soil doesn't dry out, but also don't keep it soggy.
 The bulb can take anywhere from 2 weeks to 3 months to sprout.

-Once it sprouts, optimal temperatures are between 65 and 90 degrees F (15-33 degrees C).
+Temperature -- Optimal temperatures are between about 65 and 90 degrees F (15-33 degrees C).
 It can tolerate cooler conditions but it may go dormant if it is very cool.
 It needs protection from frost.

 Have fun growing it!